Dolutegravir

 What are the benefits of taking dolutegravir in pregnancy?

 Dolutegravir protects your immune system from damage caused by HIV infection.
 Dolutegravir can also prevent HIV from passing to your unborn baby during pregnancy and birth.
+For these reasons, dolutegravir is one of the first choice drugs treat HIV during pregnancy.

 Risks